 As part of its commitment to train the next generation of leaders in rheumatology research and education, the Intramural Research Program of the NIAMS created the Henry Metzger and Lawrence Shulman Scholars Programs in Rheumatologic Research and the Stephen I. Katz Scholars Program in Dermatologic Research.
 These programs give outstanding candidates advanced training in rheumatology, dermatology and related fields in genetics, immunology and inflammation biology after completing clinical training in adult or pediatric rheumatology or dermatology, and create a bridge to progress toward independently-funded positions.

-The Metzger Scholars Program, for those pursuing primarily lab-based research, is named for Henry Metzger, M.D., a distinguished immunologist and the first Scientific Director of Intramural Research at the NIAMS.
-The Shulman Scholars Program, for those pursuing primarily clinically-based research, is named for Lawrence E. Shulman, M.D., Ph.D., the first Director of the NIAMS and a noted clinician-investigator.
+The Metzger Scholars Program, for those pursuing primarily lab-based rheumatology research, is named for Henry Metzger, M.D., a distinguished immunologist and the first Scientific Director of Intramural Research at the NIAMS.
+The Shulman Scholars Program, for those pursuing primarily clinically-based rheumatology research, is named for Lawrence E. Shulman, M.D., Ph.D., the first Director of the NIAMS and a noted clinician-investigator.

 Scholars are fully funded for up to four years.

-Stipend and tuition support for a master’s degree from the Duke-NIH program in clinical research.
+Stipend and tuition support for a Master’s degree from the Duke-NIH program in clinical research.

 How to Apply